-I think what makes the Hermitage such a fascinating place to visit is that the home was never occupied by anyone outside of the Andrew Jackson family line and because of this something like 90% of the furnishings are original to the home.
+I think what makes the Hermitage such a fascinating place to visit is that the home was never occupied by anyone outside of the Andrew Jackson family line.
+It is because of the family ownership and continual occupation, approximately 90% of the furnishings are original to the home.

-After the civil war, the south was destitute, the confederate dollar was worthless and while the last two remaining members of the Jackson descendants were still living in the mansion, the mansion and the farm fell into a state of disrepair.
+After the civil war, the south was destitute, the confederate dollar was worthless.
+Although the last two remaining members of the Jackson descendants were still living in the mansion, the mansion and the farm fell into a state of disrepair.
 Alfred, who had been able to save some money as a tenant farmer, purchased a few pieces of furniture from the mansion.

 In 1889 the newly chartered Ladies Hermitage Association gained control and ownership over a section of the plantation including the mansion, outbuildings and 25-acres of land.